Silje32/My_Portfolio-1/README.md

 ### Built With :

-React + Vite and Styled Components
+React + Vite and CSS Modules

 #### Getting Started :